fepitre/debian-snapshot/README.md

 http status codes: 200 404 500
 Summary: list all available timestamps for this archive name

+URL: /mr/timestamp/<archive_name>/<timestamp_value>
+http status codes: 200 404 500
+Summary: if <timestamp_value> is 'latest', it returns the latest timestamp value available for the requested archive.
+Else, it returns the closest older timestamp value to <timestamp_value>.
+ If an archive with timestamp <timestamp_value> exists, then <timestamp_value> is returned unchanged.

 URL: /mr/buildinfo
 Options: suite_name=<suite_name> filter results for the given Debian suite http status codes: 200 404 500